google/highway/g3doc/quick_reference.md

 pointer to the array.
 Note that only the first element is guaranteed to be aligned to the vector size; because there is no padding between elements, the alignment of the remaining elements depends on the size of `T`.

+## Speeding up code for older x86 platforms

+Thanks to @dzaima for inspiring this section.

+It is possible to improve the performance of your code on older x86 CPUs while remaining portable to all platforms.
+These older CPUs might indeed be the ones for which optimization is most impactful, because modern CPUs are usually faster and thus likelier to meet performance expectations.

+For those without AVX3, preferably avoid `Scatter*`; some algorithms can be reformulated to use `Gather*` instead.
+For pre-AVX2, it is also important to avoid `Gather*`.

+It is typically much more efficient to pad arrays and use `Load` instead of `MaskedLoad` and `Store` instead of `BlendedStore`.

+If possible, use signed 8..32 bit types instead of unsigned types for comparisons and `Min`/`Max`.

+Other ops which are considerably more expensive especially on SSSE3, and preferably avoided if possible: `MulEven`, i32 `Mul`, `Shl`/`Shr`, `Round`/`Trunc`/`Ceil`/`Floor`, float16 `PromoteTo`/`DemoteTo`, `AESRound`.

+Ops which are moderately more expensive on older CPUs: 64-bit `Abs`/`ShiftRight`/`ConvertTo`, i32->u16 `DemoteTo`, u32->f32 `ConvertTo`, `Not`, `IfThenElse`, `RotateRight`, `OddEven`, `BroadcastSignBit`.

+It is likely difficult to avoid all of these ops (about a fifth of the total).
+Apps usually also cannot more efficiently achieve the same result as any op without using it - this is an explicit design goal of Highway.
+However, sometimes it is possible to restructure your code to avoid `Not`, e.g. by hoisting it outside the SIMD code, or fusing with `AndNot` or `CompressNot`.